 - Slow: A charge overnight at home or during the day at work takes between 8 and 10 hours.

-- Fast: A charge somewhere such as a car park or at a supermarket can recharge a battery in 3 or 4 hours.
+- Fast: A charge somewhere like a car park or supermarket can recharge a battery in 3 or 4 hours.

 - Rapid: If you can find a rapid charging point, it should take between 30 minutes to an hour, although not all electric cars have the capability for rapid charging.